Robo-Touch/mitsuba2-python-package/README.md

 Usage
 =====
+Use the OS specific instructions to setup mitsuba2 in your terminal.
+This step needs to be done when you start a new terminal window.
 The system configurations are mentioned for debugging purposes.
 However, only the python version is the crutial requirement for proper function of mitsuba

 # Linux
 Tested and Build with following system configurations